-Recommendation: PSAT Math content score of 25 or higher, Algebra score of at least 85.
+Recommendation: PSAT Math score of 450 or higher, Algebra 1 score of at least 85.

-This course develops a Euclidean system of Geometry through the use of postulates, definitions and theorems.
+This course develops a Euclidean system of Geometry using postulates, definitions and theorems.
 A study of Geometry will enhance the student's ability to solve problems creatively, reason deductively and logically, and visualize spatial relationships.
 Topics covered include (but are not limited to) inductive and deductive reasoning, points, lines, planes, angles and angle relationships, deduction and formal proof, parallel lines and planes, triangles, parallelograms and quadrilaterals, similar polygons, circles, area and volume of solids, constructions and coordinate geometry.
 Right triangle trigonometry will be introduced.
 They will also be introduced to transformational and analytical geometry.
 There is an emphasis on formal proof throughout the first semester.
 Projects may be required.
 Students who successfully complete this course will receive three additional points added to their semester averages.